 Factual Reporting: HIGH

-Founded in 2017, Investigate Russia or The Committee to Investigate Russia describe themselves on their about page as “a non-profit, non-partisan resource provided to help Americans recognize and understand the gravity of Russia’s continuing attacks on our democracy.
+Founded in 2017, Investigate Russia or The Committee to Investigate Russia describes itself on its about page as “a non-profit, non-partisan resource provided to help Americans recognize and understand the gravity of Russia’s continuing attacks on our democracy.
 All relevant information is aggregated in one place to provide context and allow users to see the full picture of what Russia has done and will continue to do unless we start paying closer attention.”

-The Director of the website is Rob Reiner.
-The advisory board consists of people from both the left and right such as Atlantic senior editor David Frum, who is also a former special assistant to President George W. Bush.
-Others on the advisory board consist of former CIA and FBI state dept officials such as conservative commentator; Max Boot, a senior fellow at the Council on Foreign Relations; and Norman Ornstein, a resident scholar at the American Enterprise Institute.
+The Director of the website is actor and movie producer Rob Reiner.
+The advisory board consists of people from both the left and right, such as the Atlantic’s senior editor David Frum, a former special assistant to President George W. Bush.
+Others on the advisory board consist of former CIA and FBI state dept officials, such as conservative commentator; Max Boot, a senior fellow at the Council on Foreign Relations, and Norman Ornstein, a resident scholar at the American Enterprise Institute.
 According to Variety Magazine, in an interview with Rob Reiner, he stated the goal is to understand “what cyberwarfare is all about.”

 Funded by / Ownership